Quantifying conjugacy separability in wreath products of groups: Introduction

 The group $A$ will be sometimes referred to as the \textbf{base group} of the wreath product $A \wr B$ and the group $B$ will be sometimes referred to as the \textbf{acting} or \textbf{wreathing} group of the wreath product $A \wr B$.
 As this paper only deals with restricted wreath products, we will drop the term ``restricted'' as there is no possibility of confusion.

 In general, a wreath product of residually finite groups does not have to be residually finite, as shown by Gruenberg \cite{gruenberg} who gave the following characterisation of residually finite wreath products: a wreath product $A \wr B$ is a residually finite group if and only if either $A$ is residually finite and $B$ is finite or $A$ is an abelian residually finite group and $B$ is residually finite (see Theorem \ref{theorem:gruenberg}).
 This theorem was later generalised by Remeslennikov \cite[Theorem 1]{remeslennikov} who gave a characterisation of conjugacy separable wreath products of groups by showing that a wreath product $A \wr B$ is conjugacy separable if and only if either $A$ is conjugacy separable and $B$ is finite or $A$ is a residually finite abelian group and $B$ is conjugacy separable and every cyclic subgroup of $B$ is separable in $B$.
-We extend Remeslennikov's result in two ways: we provide upper bounds on the conjugacy separability depth function in terms of the separability of functions of the factor groups and we do so in the general setting of $\C$-separability where $\C$ is an extension-closed pseudovariety of finite groups.
+We extend Remeslennikov's result in two ways: we provide upper bounds on the conjugacy separability depth function in terms of the separability of functions of the factor groups and we do so in the general setting of $\C$-separability where $\C$ is an extension-closed pseudovariety of finite groups, meaning that as a corollary we obtain a characterisation of $\C$-conjugacy separable wreath products.